sap-tutorials/Tutorials/tutorials/cp-workflow-add-usertask/cp-workflow-add-usertask.md

    The execution log shows a task waiting in the inbox.
 ![Start a new instance.](start-second-instance.png)

+[DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 6: ](Open the task in My Inbox)]
 1. Go back to the Fiori launchpad homepage.
 The **My Inbox** tile shows one open task.
    ![Open Task in My Inbox](open-task.png)
 2. Open the inbox.
-The task and some header information is displayed, but no further details or actions are given.
+The task and some header information is displayed, but no further details or task-specific actions are given.
 ![Display Task in My Inbox](task-in-inbox.png)

+[VALIDATE_6]
 [ACCORDION-END]

 ---